-It has to go across the entire organisation.
+It has to go across the entire organization.
 And so that’s the things that I think about and I talk about with my clients is before we undertake this idea to create a strategy for what your community should be doing for you, you need to think about all these other things.
 Because something forgotten here will be very difficult to implement later.

 The benefits of an engaged community:

 I think if you start listening and seeding the relationship, hearing what your customers are really saying and what they really care about, figuring out where they’re located, even thinking to yourself that every mention socially can be an opportunity for further engagement.
 It’s going to allow you to uncover key trends and topics, and if you do that, then you’re actually ready to start engaging that person to retain the relationship, to build a fan out of that relationship.
 And so, the way that you do that is by sharing content.
 Right?
-So that’s going to be retaining and sustaining the relationship because high touch can, in my cases, equal a high reward.
+So that’s going to be retaining and sustaining the relationship because high touch can, in my case, equal a high reward.

 So being a good community member with frequent communication means that these individuals are starting to get more and more loyal to your brand.
 You can then continue that process by then building advocacy.
 So now is the time when you’re ready to start deepening that relationship and really turning your power users into your ambassadors.

-Well, any good community manager will tell you that actually you don’t share content into that community.
-What you’re hoping to achieve is to pull content out of the community to create that Holy Grail of user generated content, and I’ve just spent a week at Social Media Week London where they all referred to it with this hip acronym of UGC, and most of them said they had no idea how to get UGC.
+Well, any good community manager will tell you that actually you don’t share content in that community.
+What you’re hoping to achieve is to pull content out of the community to create that Holy Grail of user-generated content, and I’ve just spent a week at Social Media Week London where they all referred to it with this hip acronym of UGC, and most of them said they had no idea how to get UGC.
 Right?
 So you have really big viral campaigns like the Share a Coke campaign.
 That was a fantastically successful campaign.
 I’m sure that you might have heard of it, or in fact, the Ice Bucket Challenge.
 So that had like 1.2 million Facebook videos that people were creating and putting up.
 But those are humongous, humongous campaigns.

 But specifically the content, in order to generate those ideas, that moderation is key.
 You’ve got to be listening to those ideas, those little nuggets, getting that feedback from your community members.
 Maybe giving them briefings and asking them for this type of content.
 Most importantly, learning how to tell a good story.
 You’ve got to seek out great stories and know how to tell them.
-There’s lots of great stuff out there in the world today about content marketing, and learning how to tell a good story, and the art of storytelling.
+There’s lots of great stuff out there in the world today about content marketing, and learning how to tell a good story and the art of storytelling.